Asia shares extend rally, pound bewildered by politics

 Foreign Secretary Boris Johnson stepped down just hours after Brexit minister David Davis’s resignation, emboldening some in her Conservative Party to mull a plot to unseat her.

-The uncertainty saw sterling sink as deep as $1.3189 at one stage before bouncing somewhat to $1.3254 GBP=D3.
+The uncertainty saw sterling sink as deep as $1.3189 at one stage before bouncing somewhat to $1.3254.
 Markets still think it likely the Bank of England will hike rates in August, but a full-blown political crisis could change that.

 “Heightened political risk at home coupled with Brexit uncertainty may prompt the BOE to repeatedly delay monetary policy normalization in 2018,” said Lukman Otunuga, a research analyst at broker FXTM.